 It might sound weird to describe some debt as ‘good’, but in some situations, taking on debt can actually improve your finances.
-This can be true when you are making an investment that is sure to produce a return.
+This can be true when you are making an investment that ends up growing your money.

-Before you choose to take on one of these forms of debt, it’s important to make sure you are able to keep up with repayments, and that they don’t take too much of your income.
+Of course all debt needs serious consideration.
+There is always a chance the investment won’t work out as you planned.
+And before you choose to take on one of these forms of debt, it’s vital that you have a plan to make sure you are able to keep up with repayments, and that they don’t take too much out of your income.
 Otherwise, you could end up in a difficult position with regards to your other commitments.

 Bad debt: what to watch out for